 Projects have to add a

-CONTRIBUTING.md file to their repository so it’s
+CONTRIBUTING.rst file to their repository so it’s

 automatically displayed when new issues and pull requests are created.

-It needs to contain this header:
+CONTRIBUTING.md (Markdown) file needs to contain this header:

 [![Jazzband](https://jazzband.co/static/img/jazzband.svg)](https://jazzband.co/) This is a [Jazzband](https://jazzband.co/) project.
 By contributing you agree to abide by the [Contributor Code of Conduct](https://jazzband.co/about/conduct) and follow the [guidelines](https://jazzband.co/about/guidelines).